faylward/viralrecall/README.md

 ViralRecall is a flexible command-line tool for predicting prophage and other virus-like regions in genomic data.

 ### Dependencies
-ViralRecall is written in Python 3.5.2 and requires numpy, pandas, and biopython.
-Additionally, matplotlib is required if you wish to use the plotting option.
+ViralRecall is written in Python 3.5.2 and requires biopython, matplotlib, numpy, and pandas.
 ViralRecall uses Prodigal and HMMER3 for protein prediction and HMM searches, respectively.
 Please ensure these tools are installed in your PATH before using.
 One a Unix system you should be able to install these tools with:
 > sudo apt install prodigal